Qantas to add agility to legacy IT with APIs

 The homegrown API gateway and management platform was released into Qantas’ production environment in December 2016.
 It includes an internal developer portal with an API catalogue, API authentication, API versioning and routing, support for API throttling, and analytics and monitoring.

-Currently there a handful of APIs are published on the portal: An API for customer profiles — allowing the identification of an individual based on their frequent flyer number and offering access to their preferences and travel history; an API for business profiles; and an API that can be employed by business areas that need to collect payments from customers.
+Currently a handful of APIs are published on the portal: An API for customer profiles — allowing the identification of an individual based on their frequent flyer number and offering access to their preferences and travel history; an API for business profiles; and an API that can be employed by business areas that need to collect payments from customers.

 APIs that Lin expects to be registered on the portal include flight scheduling; flight status and events; flight offers and promotions; check-in APIs; boarding passes; lounge services; crew profiles; and aircraft maintenance data.